erithobra/databases/sql-intro-lesson/README.md

 CREATE TABLE
 ```

-Let's break this query down one by one,
+Let's break this query down one by one:

 ```psql
 generalassembly=# CREATE TABLE students (
 ```

 This starts our table creation, it tells PostgreSQL to create a table named `students`...

 ```psql